endurantgames/52-first-dates/src/preface.md

 # Game Design Philosophy {.nobreak}

-Our take on indie game design[Dera totally wrote this section, she's so wordy]{.aura} is that of an ongoing conversation where a number of different voices weave in and out with their contributions that answer the question, "What *is* a roleplaying game?
+Our take on indie game design
+is that of an ongoing conversation where a number of different voices weave in and out with their contributions that answer the question, "What *is* a roleplaying game?
 What *can* a roleplaying game *be*?"